neologd/mecab-unidic-neologd/README.md

 - https://github.com/neologd/mecab-unidic-neologd/wiki/Home

 ## Overview
-mecab-unidic-neologd is a set of a seed data of system dictionary for adding entries to unidic-mecab and scripts to install the synthesized dictionary as a system dictionary of MeCab.
+mecab-unidic-NEologd is a set of a seed data of system dictionary for adding entries to unidic-mecab and scripts to install the synthesized dictionary as a system dictionary of MeCab.

 Due to the nature of the seed data of system dictionary, the synthesized dictionary includes entries that do not satisfy the condition of Short Unit Word of National Institute for Japanese Language and Linguistics.